Creating AWS Elasticache instances by using a Carvel package (experimental)

 Create a

-command in the next step.rbac.yaml 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38
+ServiceAccountto provisionPackageInstallresources by using the following example.
+The namespace of thisServiceAccountmust match the namespace of thetanzu package installcommand in the next step.rbac.yaml 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38

---- apiVersion: v1 kind: ServiceAccount metadata: name: elasticache-install --- kind: Role apiVersion: rbac.authorization.k8s.io/v1 metadata: name: elasticache-install rules: - apiGroups: ["elasticache.services.k8s.aws"] resources: ["*"] verbs: ["*"] - apiGroups: ["secretgen.carvel.dev", "secretgen.k14s.io"] resources: ["secrettemplates","passwords"] verbs: ["*"] - apiGroups: [""] resources: ["serviceaccounts","configmaps"] verbs: ["*"] - apiGroups: [""] resources: ["namespaces"] verbs: ["get", "list"] - apiGroups: ["rbac.authorization.k8s.io"] resources: ["roles","rolebindings"] verbs: ["*"] --- kind: RoleBinding apiVersion: rbac.authorization.k8s.io/v1 metadata: name: elasticache-install subjects: - kind: ServiceAccount name: elasticache-install roleRef: apiGroup: rbac.authorization.k8s.io kind: Role name: elasticache-install
+--- apiVersion: v1 kind: ServiceAccount metadata: name: elasticache-install --- kind: Role apiVersion: rbac.authorization.k8s.io/v1 metadata: name: elasticache-install rules: - apiGroups: ["elasticache.services.k8s.aws"] resources: ["*"] verbs: ["*"] - apiGroups: ["secretgen.carvel.dev", "secretgen.k14s.io"] resources: ["secrettemplates","passwords"] verbs: ["*"] - apiGroups: [""] resources: ["serviceaccounts","configmaps"] verbs: ["*"] - apiGroups: [""] resources: ["namespaces"] verbs: ["get", "list"] - apiGroups: ["rbac.authorization.k8s.io"] resources: ["roles","rolebindings"] verbs: ["*"] --- kind: RoleBinding apiVersion: rbac.authorization.k8s.io/v1 metadata: name: elasticache-install subjects: - kind: ServiceAccount name: elasticache-install roleRef: apiGroup: rbac.authorization.k8s.io kind: Role name: elasticache-installkubectl apply -f rbac.yaml

 Create an AWS Elasticache instance through the Tanzu CLI¶